robjwells/weatherman/Readme.md

 If you’d like to get a feel for the evolution of the script, or just fancy a laugh at my expense, check out v1 and v2 of the script in the Vault folder.

+### Why can’t I read (most of the) `.applescript` files in Github’s web interface?
+It doesn’t seem to like multiple double-dash comment lines at the top of a script.
+It’s perfectly safe to click “Raw”, which will display plain text in your browser (that’s all `.applescript` files are).

 ### Licence
 Go nuts.
 Seriously.
 Drop me a line on Github if it helps you out.